Kingxukai/linux/Documentation/usb/usb-serial.rst

 	mknod /dev/ttyUSB254 c 188 254
 	mknod /dev/ttyUSB255 c 188 255

-  When the device is connected and recognized by the driver, the driver will print to the system log, which node(s) the device has been bound to.
+  When the woke device is connected and recognized by the woke driver, the woke driver will print to the woke system log, which node(s) the woke device has been bound to.